mickelson/attract/Readme.md

 ---------------------

 **INPUT:** The inputs used to control Attract-Mode can be configured from from the "Input" menu in configuration mode.
-Attract-Mode actions can mapped to most keyboard, mouse and joystick inputs.
+Attract-Mode actions can be mapped to most keyboard, mouse and joystick inputs.

 **LIST FILTERS:** List filters can be configured from the "Lists" menu